rendicahya/python_video/README.md

 1. `video_info()`

 Returns a dictionary containing information about a video:
-- Width
+- width
-- Height
+- height
 - FPS
-- Number of frames
+- number of frames

 Available readers are `"opencv"` (default) and `"moviepy"`. `path` can be either a string or a `PosixPath`.